openforis/fra-platform/server/definitions/en/tad.md

 ## 3a Designated management objective

-### FOREST AREA WITH MANAGEMENT OBJECTIVE _(Supplementary term)_
+### TOTAL AREA WITH DESIGNATED MANAGEMENT OBJECTIVE

 > The total area managed for a specific objective.

-Explanatory notes
+Explanatory note

 1. Management objectives are not exclusive.
-Hence, areas can be counted more than once e.g.:
+Hence, areas can be counted more than once e.g. :
-    1. Areas where the management objective is multiple use should be counted once for each specific management objective included in the multiple use.
+	a) Areas where the management objective is multiple use should be counted once for each specific management objective included in the multiple use.
-    2. Areas with primary management objective can be counted more than once if other management objectives have been considered.
+	b) Areas with primary management objective can be counted more than once if other management objectives have been considered.

-### PRIMARY MANAGEMENT OBJECTIVE _(Supplementary term)_
+### PRIMARY DESIGNATED MANAGEMENT OBJECTIVE

-> The primary management objective assigned to a management unit.
+> The primary designated management objective assigned to a management unit.

 Explanatory notes

 1. In order to be considered primary, the management objective should be significantly more important than other management objectives.
 2. Primary management objectives are exclusive and area reported under one primary management objective should not be reported for any other primary management objectives.
-3. Nation-wide general management objectives established in national legislation or policies (such as e.g. all forest land should be managed for production, conservation and social *purposes*) should not be considered as management objectives in this context.
+3. Nation-wide general management objectives established in national legislation or policies (such as e.g. *“all forest land should be managed for production, conservation and social purposes”*) should not be considered as management objectives in this context.

 ### PRODUCTION